kamilogluipek/dsa210project/README.md

 This scatterplot shows the relationship between weather conditions and Instagram screen time.
 Each point represents a day of usage, grouped by whether the weather was good (0) or bad (1).
 The regression line indicates a positive trend which means that my Instagram usage increases when the weather is bad.

+- Intercept (β₀): 51.40
+- Slope (β₁): 39.06

+On good weather days, I spend an average of 51.4 minutes on Instagram.
+In contrast, on bad weather days, my screen time increases by approximately 39 minutes.

+### 2.5 Correlation Analysis

+- Pearson Correlation Coefficient: 0.56
+→ This indicates a positive relationship between bad weather and my Instagram screen time.

+- P-Value: 0.0003
+→ Since the p-value is well below 0.05, the correlation is statistically significant.

+As bad weather increases, my Instagram usage tends to increase as well.
+This finding supports the main hypothesis from a correlational perspective.

 ## 3. Hypothesis Testing

 - Null hypothesis (H₀): There is no significant difference in Instagram screen time between bad and good weather days.